Locations:

 Search IconSearch

-Acetaminophen vs. Ibuprofen: What’s The Difference
+Acetaminophen vs. Ibuprofen: What’s the Difference?

-Though the painkillers work in different ways they both can help reduce a fever and pain
+Though these painkillers work in different ways, they can both help reduce a fever and pain

-Over-the-counter painkillers have earned their spot in your medicine cabinet.
+Over-the-counter (OTC) painkillers have earned their spot in your medicine cabinet.
 You reach for them to lower a fever, banish a headache or ease those monthly cramps.

 Advertisement